kennycason/blockchain/README.md

 ## Thanks

-I accidentally stumpled upon this post with a Golang implementation.
+I stumpled upon [THIS](https://medium.com/@mycoralhealth/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc post with a Golang implementation.
 I found it very well written and helpful.
-You can find it [here](https://medium.com/@mycoralhealth/code-your-own-blockchain-in-less-than-200-lines-of-go-e296282bcffc)